 Members of the Academy Trust are appointed by the sponsor, UCL (University College London).
-The role of the Trust Members is distinct from those of the Governors; they do not play a role in the strategic direction or day to day management of the Academy, but they have responsibility for a small number of significant decisions, as detailed in the Memorandum and Articles of Association, primarily to ensure the accountability of the Governing Body.
+The role of the Academy Trust Members is distinct from those of the Governors; they do not play a role in the strategic direction or day to day management of the Academy, but they have responsibility for a small number of significant decisions, as detailed in the Memorandum and Articles of Association, primarily to ensure the accountability of the Governing Body.
 The Chair of Governors is a member of the Academy Trust, as stipulated in the Academy’s Articles of Association.

-The Academy Trust meets bi-annually and the current members are:
+The Academy Trust members meets bi-annually with the governors, and the current members are:

 - Professor Lucie Green (appointed 9 January 2018)

 - Dr Clare Goudy (appointed 2 February 2015)

 - Professor Norbert Pachler (appointed 3 July 2018)

 - Dr Sam Smidt (appointed 2 July 2019)